sfazalm/Data-Science-Portfolio/README.md

 __2. ```Forecasting_Diabetes_SVM```:__ This project is binary classification/forecasting problem.
 We use a dataset of 768 cases where patients were tested positive or negative.
 Based on the 8 features provided, we predict the oset of diabetes mellitus using a Support Vector Machine classifier.
 The highest accuracy achived was 80.36% with a precision of 80.85%, which is impressive compared to the best result on openml.org, which are 78.78% (accuracy) and 78.09% (precision).

+### Tensorflow Tutorials

+__1. `Regression`:__ A tutorial on how to perform linear and logistic regression using TensorFlow.

+__2. `CNN_MNIST`:__ A tutorial on how to construct and train a Convolutional Neural Network on MNIST dataset using TensorFlow.

+__3. `RBM_Movie_Recommendation`:__ A movie recommendation system based on a Restricted Boltzmann Machine.

 ## Data Visualization Project

 __1. `California_Wildfire_Visualization`:__ This is purely a data visualization project with some degree of data cleaning involved.
 The major libraries used in this project are matplotlib and pandas.
 In this project, I have visualized the trend of wildfires (in terms of frequency and area covered) betwwen the year 1920-2017.
 The graphs are easy to read and intuitive.

-## Tensorflow Tutorials

-__1. `Regression`:__ A tutorial on how to perform linear and logistic regression using TensorFlow.

-__2. `CNN_MNIST`:__ A tutorial on how to construct and train a Convolutional Neural Network on MNIST dataset using TensorFlow.

-__3. `RBM_Movie_Recommendation`:__ A movie recommendation system based on a Restricted Boltzmann Machine.